xiaoouwang/websiteSourcecode/content/post/scraping_01_basics/index.markdown

 ## HTTP Error 404: Not Found
 ```

-## write a function to handle url error problems (very important to group usual patterns)
+## Write a function to handle url error problems (very important to group usual patterns)